pipebots/sprintBotBLEControl/Documentation.md

 Due to the Covid-19 pandemic the end of the sprint was postphoned until access to campuses was partically restored (October 2020).
 The briefing document is [here](https://drive.google.com/drive/folders/1twYxoXcRTZItLzTB_jrvbxy3_hq5Eg7F)

 The core aspects of the robot are the Electronics, Software and Hardware.
-The requirements for these interact with all the other contributing themes
+The requirements for these interact with all the other contributing themes.

 ## Nomenclature
 The robot developed in Sprint 2 of the Pipebots project is refered to as _SprintBot_ or colloquially _BallBot_
 >Note: Some members call it _Sprintbot-2_ which can be confusing as this was the first robot developed in a sprint, but was undertaken in the second sprint event of the project.
 Sprint2Bot maybe more accurate.

 # Electronics
+The electrnics is seperated into two distinct sections to allow for parrallel development of the mobile platform independantly from the requirements of other themes electronic and sensor packages.
 ## T3 Essentials

 ## Other Theme Payloads